zxqing01/OpenRS-Net/README.md

 # OpenRS-Net
-This repository is the official implementation for our paper "OpenRS-Net: Perception-Driven Open-Vocabulary Semantic Segmentation for Remote Sensing in Challenging Environments".
+This repository is the official implementation for our paper "OpenRS-Net: Enhancing Generalization of Open-Vocabulary Remote Sensing Segmentation via Large Models in Non-Ideal Environments".
 The code for this project will be released soon — stay tuned!